learn-co-curriculum/react-hooks-tdd-writing-integration-tests/README.md

 Given the difference in the purpose of unit vs. integration tests, you might expect there to be substantial differences are in how they are written.
-However, because we're following Testing Library's [guidingprinciples][guiding-principles] in testing our React apps, there really _isn't_ much difference.
+However, because we're following Testing Library's [guidingprinciples][guiding-principles] in testing our React apps, the good news is there really _isn't_ much difference.
 In both cases, we write tests that verify the presence of elements in the DOM, or the effects of user events by checking the state of the DOM before and after the event occurs.

 From the user's perspective, it doesn't matter whether all the functionality is coded within one component or information is passed between components as props.